• Summary

 State's clean energy and sustainability goals; and

-WHEREAS, Plant-based eating encourages broader nutritional awareness
+WHEREAS, Plant-based and vegan eating encourages broader nutritional

-and families; and
+education among youth and families; and

 WHEREAS, New York's agricultural sector benefits from the rising

-vegetables, and fruits-encouraging sustainable farming practices, crop
+fruits, encouraging sustainable farming practices, crop diversification,

-diversification, and new markets for local farmers; and
+and new markets for local farmers; and

-WHEREAS, Small businesses-including independent grocers,
+WHEREAS, Small businesses, including independent grocers,

-restaurants, food producers, and entrepreneurs-are at the forefront of
+restaurants, food producers, and entrepreneurs, are at the forefront of

 the plant-based movement, helping to drive job creation, economic